 A couple of months ago, a friend of mine asked me if I was interested in some black walnuts that his neighbor had growing on his property.
 As someone who forages and gardens, I said, of course, I am interested.
-This was my first time opening, drying and preserving black walnuts.
-I thought it would be a fun to give it a try.
-These walnuts are good to use in baked bread, eaten whole or covered in maple syrup.
-When I bought the basket of black walnuts home my first thought was ” This is going to take a while!”.
+This was my first time opening, drying, and preserving black walnuts.
+I thought it would be fun to give it a try.
+These walnuts are good to use in baked bread, eaten whole, or covered in maple syrup.
+When I bought the basket of black walnuts home, my first thought was, ” This is going to take a while!”.

 What are Black Walnuts?